vsmith214/practice-foundations-1/README.md

 ## Submission

-When you are passing all the specs, or have run out of time, **commit your changes and push them up to your repository for the coding portion of the Checkpoint to be graded in Learndot**.
+When you are passing all the specs, or have run out of time, **commit your changes and push them up to your repository for the Checkpoint to be graded in Learndot**.

 Make sure you press **Done** on the Checkpoint 1 Checkpoints Page to submit your Checkpoint when you are finished!